Joanna Bogle: Opinions

-A conservative who believes the Catholic Church should advocate fundamental truths rather than liberal attitudes; Bogle is opposed to the ordination of women priests.
+A conservative who believes the Catholic Church should advocate fundamental truths rather than liberal attitudes, Bogle has opposed the ordination of women priests.
 In 1999, Bogle opposed the recommendation of the Broadcasting Standards Commission to use BCE and CE in place of BC and AD.
 She was a member of the National Viewers' and Listeners' Association, and in 1987 was described as "Mary Whitehouse's second-in-command" by the London Daily News.

-In 1998, she criticised the decision of the church to honour Rupert Murdoch with a knighthood: "It sends out the message that you can make a living out of something – soft pornography – that is regarded by the Church as sinful, and yet you can be awarded for it.
+In 1998, she criticised the decision of the Church to honour Rupert Murdoch with a knighthood: "It sends out the message that you can make a living out of something – soft pornography – that is regarded by the Church as sinful, and yet you can be awarded for it.
 The Knighthood of St. Gregory is supposed to be about honour and chivalry and splendour.
 To give it to Murdoch is ridiculous and wrong."

 She believes Catholics, and Christians generally, are under sustained assault in the UK and should assert themselves.
 In March 2009, Bogle participated in a debate on Channel 4 News with Dr Rachel Baggaley, head of Christian Action's HIV programme, and presenter Jon Snow, on the Church's policy towards AIDS in Africa.
 Snow described it as the fiercest debate in which he ever participated.